-Max Scheler was born on August 27, 1874 and raised in a well respected and orthodox Jewish family in Munich.
-Though not a particularly strong student, he did show early promise and interest in philosophy, particularly in the works of Friedrich Nietzsche.
+Max Scheler was born on August 27, 1874.
+He was raised in a well-respected orthodox Jewish family in Munich.
+Although he was not a particularly strong student, Scheler did show early promise and interest in philosophy, particularly in the works of Friedrich Nietzsche.
 As a youth, he identified himself as a social democrat and enthusiastic Marxist.
 In the fall of 1894, Scheler started his university studies in Munich, but by the fall of 1895 had enrolled in Berlin.
 Although he had applied to study medicine in Berlin, he studied primarily philosophy and sociology, attending most notably the lectures of Wilhelm Dilthey and Georg Simmel.

-While holding his position as Privatdozent at Jena, Scheler met Edmund Husserl in 1901 at a party and then a year later read Husserl's Logical Investigations.
-The remainder of his life would be dedicated to the development and progress of phenomenology.
-During this time, Scheler was also reading much of French philosophy and was a major factor in the introduction of Henri Bergson's work to Germany's intellectual circles.
+While holding his position as Privatdozent in Jena, Scheler met Edmund Husserl at a party in 1901 and then, a year later, read Husserl's Logical Investigations.
+The remainder of his life would be dedicated to the development and the progress of phenomenology.
+During this time, Scheler was also reading much of French philosophy and was a major factor in introducing Henri Bergson's work to Germany's intellectual circles.

 In 1906, Scheler moved his family to Munich and started his position there as Privatdozent.
 With Theodor Lipps, Scheler established a circle of the “Munich Phenomenologists.”
 The early group consisted of Alexander Pfänder, Moritz Geiger and Theodor Conrad, all of whom were students of Lipps.
-Later added to the group were Dietrich von Hildebrand, Hedwig Martius, Herbert Leyendecker and Maximillian Beck.
+Dietrich von Hildebrand, Hedwig Martius, Herbert Leyendecker and Maximillian Beck later joined the group.

 Due to controversies surrounding the separation from his first wife and reported affairs with students, Scheler lost his teaching privileges.
-From 1910 to 1919, he would have to earn a living as a private scholar, lecturer and free-lance writer.
-Despite the economic hardships brought about by the loss of his position in Munich, these years where some of Scheler's most productive, publishing major works such as Phenomenology and Theory of the Feeling of Sympathy and of Love and Hate (1913), Formalism in Ethics and Non-Formal Ethics of Value (Part 1 1913, Part 2 1916), The Genius of War and the German War (1915).
+From 1910 to 1919, he would have to earn a living as a private scholar, lecturer and freelance writer.
+Despite the economic hardships brought about by the loss of his position in Munich, these years were some of Scheler's most productive: he published major works such as Phenomenology and Theory of the Feeling of Sympathy and of Love and Hate (1913), Formalism in Ethics and Non-Formal Ethics of Value (Part 1 1913, Part 2 1916), The Genius of War and the German War (1915).

-A major contributing factor to Scheler productivity at this time was his introduction to the Göttingen circle of phenomenology.
+A major contributing factor to Scheler’s productivity at this time was his introduction to the Göttingen circle of phenomenology.
 Along with the great master, Husserl, this circle included such young and promising thinkers as Adolf Reinach, Hedwig Martius, Roman Ingarden, Alexandre Koyré and Edith Stein.
-He met and later joined the circle after the invitation in 1912 to give private lectures in Göttingen, lectures that would often have to be held in hotel rooms rented by his close friend Dietrich von Hildebrand.
+He met and later joined the circle after the invitation in 1912 to give private lectures in Göttingen.
+Because Scheler was forbidden to teach at a German university his lectures would often have to be held in hotel rooms rented by his close friend Dietrich von Hildebrand.
 It was also at this time that Scheler became co-editor, along with Husserl, Alexander Pfänder, Moritz Geiger and Adolf Reinach, of the greatly influential journal, Jahrbuch für Philosophie und phänomenologische Forschung.

 After years of struggling to make ends meet as a private lecturer and freelance writer, Scheler received an invitation in 1918 from Konrad Adenaur to join the faculty of the newly founded research institute for the social sciences in Cologne.
 The intent was to have Scheler serve as the Catholic thinker for the institute.
 Scheler, officially joining the faculty in 1919, was once again allowed to teach at a German university.
 During his time in Cologne, he wrote his major work on religion, On the Eternal in Man (1921).